explorer436/explorer-git-repo/TypingSkills/TypingSkills.md

 ---

-<a id="org0148b33"></a>
+<a id="orge8ae823"></a>

 # Typing Lessons 17: Practice Tips and Tricks

 Congratulations!
 You have learned every standard letter, number, and symbol on the standard QWERTY keyboard!
 Now that you have the basics down, it's time to concentrate on your speed and your accuracy.
 The more you practice touch typing, the better both will be.
 Try to set aside time every day to take a typing test.
 There are many free typing tests available over the internet, but be sure to get one that you can use on your laptop or computer, rather than an app you download on your phone.

-If you already spend a lot of time keyboarding online, that's good!
+If you already spend a lot of time typing online, that's good!
 But if you've only been typing for casual communication, now's the time to make sure you're being just as careful as you would if you were typing a project for school or work.
 When you treat every short e-mail as a good way to get typing practice, you'll get into the habit of typing accurately.
 Once you've conquered any typing errors you've been making, you can work on really increasing your speed.

 Take a typing speed test at least once a week.
 This will help you judge how quickly you're improving.
 Most online typing tests track your speed and your accuracy separately, and some of them will even give you a graph at the end so that you have visual proof that you're getting better at touch typing.